leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 ### Summary:

-1. npx create-react-app simple-file-uploader
+<p align="justify">1. npx create-react-app simple-file-uploader
 2. npm install react-simple-file-upload
 3. Create an account at simplefileupload.com and grab your API key
-4. CD into your project folder and run <i><mark style="background-color: lightgrey">npm run start</mark></i>
+4. CD into your project folder and run <i><mark style="background-color: lightgrey">npm run start</mark></i></p>

 ## Getting into the Code

-First things first.
+<p align="justify">First things first.
 Let's jump over to our App.js file and get rid of the react boilerplate.

-Strip it all of the way down until it looks like this.
+Strip it all of the way down until it looks like this.</p>

 ![remove react boilerplate](/assets/uploads/react_one_screenshot.png)

-This gives us a clean base to work from and now we can get started building.
+<p align="justify">This gives us a clean base to work from and now we can get started building.

 I always like to come up with a definition of done list when I'm building out projects or features.
 This is simply a quick list of key functionality we want to ensure exists.
 In this app, we want to be able to drop images into our Simple File Uploader and have them render in the grid below.